 Contents

-After a few trial-and-error we finally found what (we think) are the perfect recessed ceiling LED lights!
-The first LED we ordered were WAY too bright as the glass was clear instead of frosted.
+After some trial-and-error we finally found what (we think) are the perfect recessed ceiling LED lights!
+The first LEDs we ordered were WAY too bright as the glass was clear instead of frosted.
 Even with a dimmer, the light was shocking for the eye.
 Then we stumbled on the Acegoo LED lights…

-We installed 10 Acegoo Warm-White LEDs:Β in term of lumens, 6-8 lights should be enough.
-We installed 10 in order to get a more uniform source of lightning (so when a overhead storage door is opened, we’re still getting light from somewhere).
+We installed 10 Acegoo Warm-White LEDs: in terms of lumens, 6-8 lights should be enough.
+We installed 10 in order to get a more uniform source of lightning (so when an overhead storage door is opened, we’re still getting light from somewhere).

 What we Like about the Acegoo LED Lights